Why Some Shows Make More Money With the Same Audience

 In one operating theater, average revenue per performance increased 38% after the system was rebuilt.

-The Number That Determines Ticket Revenue
+The First Number That Changes

-Why Revenue Changes When Efficiency Improves
+Why Revenue Changes When the System Starts Working Together

 Explore the Evidence